jntkym/n-janken/README.md

 #n-janken
-a janken supporting script for several people
+a janken supporting script for several candidates
 ##Environment
 Mac OS X
 If you use other OS, please replace OS-dependant encoded symbols(stones, scissors and papers)
 ##How to Use
 ```